JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/ratios.md

 {% endhighlight %}

 ## get_cash_conversion_cycle
 Calculate the Cash Conversion Cycle, which measures the amount of time it takes for a company to convert its investments in inventory and accounts receivable into cash, while considering the time it takes to pay its accounts payable.
+This ratio is also known as Cash
+-to
+-Cash Cycle (C2C) or Net Operating Cycle.

 The Cash Conversion Cycle (CCC) is an important measure of a company's liquidity management and efficiency in managing its working capital.
 It takes into account the time it takes to sell inventory, collect payments from customers, and pay suppliers.
 A shorter CCC indicates that a company is able to quickly convert its investments into cash, which can be a positive sign of efficient operations.